 The treehouse holds a special place at Solpauti Kids’ Camp.
-It is where children and families come to relax, where the bird watching happens, and where campers learn to make sense of animal footprints in the winter snow.
+It's where children and families come to relax, where bird-watching happens, and where campers learn to make sense of animal footprints in the winter snow.
 It is also home to a custom-made stained glass window—the only such window in the world!

 North Star Reach

 North Star Reach is home to a treehouse that is, quite literally, camper approved!
 It was funded by Dance Marathon, a student-run non-profit at the University of Michigan and designed by a local architect with camper input.
 Campers like Dominic got to give it a trial run, and share their feedback with camp staff to ensure the space was kid-friendly from the ground up.
 As if that’s not cool enough, you might know the builders…after all, they’ve got their own show.
 The Treehouse Guys of the DIY Network brought the design to life—and got to hang out with some lucky campers in the process!
 With a nearly 1,800 square-foot deck, it's the largest one they've built.

 Like the treehouses in Japan and Connecticut, you’ll find an enchanting ramp that winds its way to the top.
 This means every camper, regardless of mobility limitations, can maneuver their way inside—right alongside their peers.
 And if they prefer not to climb up?
 There are hammocks galore.
 Pick one and you’ve got a sweet spot for a swing or a snooze.